An archive of past announcements that have been distributed in the Department of Health and Aged Care’s eNewsletter mailing list.

 The guide can be found here.

-CHSP factsheets available on Department of Health website
+CHSP factsheets available on Department of Health and Aged Care website

-The Department of Health has published the following factsheets on their Coronavirus Resources website.
+The Department of Health and Aged Care has published the following factsheets on their Coronavirus Resources website.

 For clients and families